chungJS/Nest-practice/README.md

 # Nest-practice

 For my graduation project, I decided to build the backend using NestJS.
 To improve code efficiency and usability, I planned to incorporate Swagger, Prisma, and Docker.
-As preparation, I started this practice project to explore and apply these technologies by creating a simple CRUD application.
+As preparation, I started this practice project to explore and apply these technologies by creating a simple TODO application.

 - [language & tools](#language-&-tools)
 - [Installation](#Installation)